trofi/trofi.github.io.gen/posts/238-new-make-shuffle-mode.md

 recursively.

-Adding parallelism does not change the order too much: **make** still traverses prerequisited in the same order and starts as many targets with satisfied dependencies as possible.
+Adding parallelism does not change the order too much: **make** still traverses prerequisites in the same order and starts as many targets with satisfied dependencies as possible.

 Parallel example: